Bmullerc/Flexbox_practice/README.md

 ### What I learned

--To use flexbox in general
+To use flexbox in general
--To practice more using auto generated image
+To practice more using auto generated image
--That you can work thinking about the mobile design first and then switch to a desktop after -About the background-blend-mode CSS property
+That you can work thinking about the mobile design first and then switch to a desktop after About the background-blend-mode CSS property
--To use vh and vw CSS units more.
+To use vh and vw CSS units more.

 ## Author